 It comes with a little spatula that I love and have already lost.

-It is a healthy 1.69 fl. oz. / 50ml, which is great for travel, and last ages because you only use a little each time.
+It is a healthy 1.69 fl. oz. / 50ml, which is great for travel and lasts ages because you only use a little each time.

 Expiry: Use within 12 months of opening.